Award-Winning CBD and Melatonin

 The capsules’ advantage is that they don’t spill as easily as a bottle of oil does, and the quantity of both CBD and melatonin is precisely the same in each softgel: 16.7 mg and 3 mg, respectively.
 The capsules are also fortified with vitamin E and, if you’re not into the mint flavor of the tincture, these have no flavoring at all.

 Otherwise, the softgels have the same herbal ingredients as the tinctures, but the total amount of melatonin is lower – 90 mg per 30-count bottle.
 This decrease is due to chemistry, basically – the softgels can’t preserve their proper consistency with too much melatonin in them.

 Also, the CBD PM tincture is a better option if you’re a strict vegetarian because the gelatin in the softgels comes from cows.

 Always consult your physician before starting a regimen of CBD oil and melatonin.
-As noted above, while both have good safety profiles, they may interact with other medications you might be on.
+As noted above, they may interact with medications you might be on.